The Best N-Scale Model Railroad Club In Utah!

 NEWS AND ANNOUNCEMENTS:

-The next show the club will attend will be in November at the NMRA show at the South Towne Expo Center November 11th, and 12th.
+The next show the club will attend will be in November at the Intermountain Train Expo at the South Towne Expo Center November 11th, and 12th.
 See Upcoming Shows section below for details.

-August 28th's meeting will be at the Gale Center Museum.
+September 25th's meeting will be at Robert Arnesen's House.
 Go to the Upcoming Meetings tab for place and time.

 For comments or questions, email the Webmaster at: